syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Localization.md

 ## Globalization

-[`jQuery.globalize`](https://github.com/jquery/globalize/tree/v0.1.1) library is used to globalize numeric values in Grid control using `Format` property in `Columns`.
+`ej.globalize` library is used to globalize numeric values in Grid control using `Format` property in `Columns`.
 Globalize values will be automatically used when `Locale` property is set with locale string value for example `en-US`.

 {% tabs %}